American ExpressAmerican ExpressAmerican ExpressAmerican ExpressAmerican Express

 • Do more yourself.
 Do more of your own packing, loading, and unloading if you can; use pros only for the tasks you can’t handle on your own.

 • Time your move.
-Professional moving costs are sometimes lower at mid-month, mid-week, during fall or winter, or even early in the morning.
+Professional moving costs are sometimes lower at mid-month, mid-week, during fall or winter, or even early in the morning.11,12

 • Comparison shop.
-Professional mover costs can vary widely – and don’t forget to check their reviews, Better Business Bureau (BBB) ratings, and insurance.
+Professional mover costs can vary widely – and don’t forget to check their reviews, Better Business Bureau (BBB) ratings, and insurance.12,13

 • Get free boxes.
-Often, you can get free boxes from your local grocery, liquor store, retailer, or library.
+Often, you can get free boxes from your local grocery, liquor store, retailer, or library.12,13

 • Move less stuff.
 Donate or sell belongings you no longer really need.
-Many people end up moving stuff they’ll never use, and then pay for unnecessary storage at their destinations.
+Many people end up moving stuff they’ll never use, and then pay for unnecessary storage at their destinations.12

-For remaining moving expenses, use a credit card that offers you points or rebates.
-Some may even offer bonuses for moving-related spending – e.g., gas, airfare, temporary lodging, and moving supplies.
-Careful strategizing on the cards you use can meaningfully cut your costs, even if you can’t take a moving expense deduction.
+For remaining moving expenses, consider using a credit card that offers you points or rebates.
+Some may even offer bonuses for moving-related spending – e.g., gas, airfare, and temporary lodging.14 Careful strategizing on the cards you use can meaningfully cut your costs, even if you can’t take a moving expense deduction.

-And if that move is truly upon you, be sure to check out our two related checklist articles: “Moving Checklist: 5 Keys to Keeping Your Finances in Order” and “Moving out of State Checklist: 7 Tips for Cutting Costs.”
+And if that move is truly upon you, be sure to check out the related checklist article: “Moving out of State Checklist: 7 Tips for Cutting Costs.”

 The Takeaway